The Ultimate Guide To The Sales Prospecting Process (+ Email Templates)

 What is the difference between lead generation and prospecting?

-Sales prospecting and lead generation are often used interchangeably by sales professionals; however, they are different.
-Lead generation refers to a long-term data-driven marketing activity, which is more of a one-to-many approach and is characterised by its purpose to build awareness and engagement of your broader market.
-In comparison, sales prospecting is a short-term activity that sales representatives are responsible for, and therefore it is a one-on-one approach.
+Sales professionals often use Sales prospecting and lead generation interchangeably; however, they are different.
+Lead generation refers to a long-term data-driven marketing activity, which is more of a one-to-many approach and is characterized by its purpose of building awareness and engagement of your broader market.
+In comparison, sales prospecting is a short-term activity for which sales representatives are responsible, and therefore, it is a one-on-one approach.

 What’s the difference between a suspect vs a prospect?